vignesh21-git/stockhome/README.md

-# 🚀 StockHome Web App - Docker Setup
+# 🚀 StockHome Web App -

 This repository contains the **StockHome Web App** running on **Apache, PHP, and MongoDB** using **Docker**.